Impact of bulk viscosity on the post-merger gravitational-wave signal from merging neutron stars

 \emph{Results.~}We start by describing the overall evolution of the binaries focussing on the structural and the rotational properties of the merger remnant, which is represented by an HMNS.
 A convenient manner to measure the differences in the HMNS structure is offered by a Fourier decomposition of the rest-mass density~\cite{Baiotti06b, Franci2013, Radice2016a}

 where $W$ is the Lorentz factor, $\gamma$ the determinant of the spatial metric and $\phi$ the azimuthal angle.

-The left panel of Fig.~\ref{fig:mtwo} reports the evolution of the $m=2$ density mode, or bar-mode, $\mathcal{P}_{2}$ when normalized to its value at the time of the merger $\mathcal{P}_{2,0}$, and for the four values of the bulk viscosity considered in our simulations.
+The left panel of Fig.~\ref{fig:mtwo} reports the evolution of the $m=2$ density mode, or bar-mode, $\mathcal{P}_{2}$ when normalized to its value at the time of the merger $\mathcal{P}_{2,0}$, and for the four models of the bulk viscosity considered in our simulations.
 Note that the initial oscillations for $t-t_{\rm mer} \lesssim 3\,{\rm ms}$ are the result of the rapid and quasi-periodic collisions of the two stellar cores (see~\cite{Takami2015} for a mechanical toy model).
-Furthermore, the evolution of $\mathcal{P}_{2} / \mathcal{P}_{2,0}$ is impacted in a systematic manner by the strength of the bulk viscosity, which suppresses the $m=2$ deformation and hence leads to a more axisymmetric HMNS.
-Since the bar-deformation represents a way in which the HMNS minimises its rotational energy~\cite{Baiotti06b}, it is natural to expect that bulk viscosity will equally impact the rotational properties of the HMNS.
-We quantify the latter by computing the rotational kinetic energy of the merger remnant [see, \eg Eq.~(12.48) of~\cite{Rezzolla_book:2013} for a definition].
+Furthermore, the evolution of $\mathcal{P}_{2} / \mathcal{P}_{2,0}$ is impacted in a systematic manner by the strength of the bulk viscosity, which ``preserves'' the initial $m=2$ deformation of the binary and hence leads to a less axisymmetric HMNS.
+This result is the effect of large and anisotropic temperature gradients inside the HMNS remnant, see also \cite{Hanauske2016} regarding the occurence of so-called temperature ``hot spots'', because of the strong temperature dependence of the considered reaction rates.
+These temperature anisotropies are dominated by a similar $m=2$ deformation sourced by the relatively cold cores (see End Matter).
+Since the bar-deformation represents a way in which the HMNS minimises its rotational kinetic energy~\cite{Baiotti06b}, it is interesting to evaluate the rotational properties of the HMNS.